Analysis | Fund Carnage Shows Peril of Ignoring Liquidity

 Out of 416 open-ended, onshore equity funds, 401 have lost money this year.
 Tech funds, the only ones to have performed decently, have been helped by Asia’s worst-performing currency of 2018.
 And that’s only because Indian software exporters earn revenues in a strong dollar and pay wages in rupees.

-Most other mutual funds are down 20 percent to 40 percent in a flat market.
+Most other mutual funds are down – many of them 20 percent to 40 percent in a flat market.

 Individual investors started returning to collective investment vehicles after the 2014 general elections, hoping for a reset to an economy held back by corruption scandals and policy paralysis.
 They doubled down after Prime Minister Narendra Modi’s shock November 2016 currency ban pulled 86 percent of people’s cash into bank accounts.